Nikolao/nano_ioc/README.md

 - post creation set of methods
 - all methods/functions accept
     - parameters of all kind
-    - instances of services as paramter
+    - instances of services as parameters
     - env variables as parameters
 - configurable syntax for
     - instances of services